anne-urai/slow_drift_correction/README.md

 ![](slowdrift_beehives.png)

 These are the estimates for the systematic updating.
-In this order: sensitivity, prev resp, prev conf, prevresp*prevconf, prev sign evidence, prev abs evidence, prevsign*prevabsevi
+In this order: sensitivity, prev resp, prev conf, prevresp_prevconf, prev sign evidence, prev abs evidence, prevsign_prevabsevi.
+Although it seems that these values are rather small, plotting and testing is needed to see there is still an effect.
 ![](params.PNG)